holunda-io/bpm-ai-connectors-camunda-8/README.md

 ```bash
 cd bpm-ai-connectors-c8
 ```
-Python 3.11+ and Poetry 1.6.1 is required.
+Python 3.11 and Poetry 1.6.1 is required.

+The project itself also works with Python 3.12, but some dependencies of the bpm-ai[inference] extra don't compile in the python:3.12 docker image as of yet.

-Install the dependencies using the following command:
+Install the dependencies:
 ```bash
 poetry install
 ```